braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/custom_attribute.md

 ## Reference a User's First Name if Their Full Name is Stored in the first_name Field

-**Goal:** If a user has their first and last name stored in the `first_name` field, use this Liquid to only pull the first word listed.
+This use case captures a user's first name if both first and last name are stored in a single field, and then uses this first name to display a welcome message.

 {% raw %}